anthonygoldman/remoteReplayable/README.md

 1.4:
 - content/content_script.js -
 Added all legacy values to WHITELIST_KEYS.
+Also fixed typo with removeVisibility.
 - content/content_styles.css -
 Realized staticWhiteListEls and dynamicWhiteListEls had been left out, wrote a note to remind myself to figure out where in the list to add them and add them in later.
 - utils/string_clean.js -